 The paint is very thick, so if you accidentally paint with the wrong colour, it should be fine to just paint over it.

 I sometimes find it easier to paint with just one colour at a time, beginning with the largest areas meant for the colour.
 Other times I get tired of a colour, so mixing it up keeps it interesting.
 See what works for you.

-Some canvasses has a pod of paint without a number, and only a dot on.
+Some canvasses has a pot of paint without a number, and only a dot on.
 That paint is normally for the grey areas on your canvas.

 If you feel a little more confident, you can start to 'blend' the colours or 'blur the lines'.
 It is a technique used to smooth the lines between colours on paint by number canvasses.
 Here is a link to a video that explains it very well: https://youtu.be/QWdQ9ejzUbw

 If you want your canvasses to last a bit longer and look all professional on your wall, you can seal it afterwards with an acrylic paint sealer.
-You can buy it at any art shop, just ask for Acrylic Paint sealer.
+Some of our new canvases includes two containers of sealant.
+Otherwise, you can buy it at any art shop, just ask for Acrylic Paint sealer.
 Paint one or two coats, and there you go!

 Ideas for leftover paint:

 - I sometimes mix my paint with a bit of water, creating a similar effect to watercolour paints.
 I like to play around with this, or get my children to join in the fun.

 - We encourage donating the leftover paint or brushes to an institution or school you know close to you.